AnteeOne/architecture-templates-multimodule/README.md

 ## Usage
 1) Download the source code OR clone the repo
-2) Run shell script (On MacOS may be need to [update your shell version](https://apple.stackexchange.com/questions/193411/update-bash-to-version-4-0-on-osx) )
+2) Run shell script (on macOS may be need to [update your shell version](https://apple.stackexchange.com/questions/193411/update-bash-to-version-4-0-on-osx) )
 ```
 ./customizer.sh your.package.name [MyApplication]
 ```